Skip to content

 What is the difference between income tax and National Insurance?

 Both are collected by HMRC via payroll, but they are legally separate.
-Income tax funds general spending; NI goes towards state pension and benefits.
-You need 35 qualifying years for the full State Pension.
+Income tax funds general government spending; NI contributions go towards your state pension entitlement and certain benefits.
+You need 35 qualifying years for the full new State Pension.

 Disclaimer: This UK Income Tax Calculator is for estimation purposes only and does not constitute tax, legal, or financial advice.
-UK Income Tax Calculator Results are based on HMRC rates for 2024–25 and 2025–26.
-Scottish tax rates are set by the Scottish Parliament and may change.
-Always verify with HMRC’s official rates or consult a qualified accountant.
+Results are based on HMRC rates for 2024–25 and 2025–26.
+Scottish income tax rates are set annually by the Scottish Parliament and may change.
+Student loan thresholds are set by the Student Loans Company and increase each April.
+Always verify with HMRC’s official rates or consult a qualified accountant for personal tax advice.
+Last reviewed: April 2025.

 SitNit.com